 OH-5

-The REFINER Act mandates the Secretary of Energy to commission a comprehensive report from the National Petroleum Council on the state of U.S. petrochemical refineries.
-This report will analyze their role in national energy security, assess future capacity and risks, and evaluate the impact of government policies on refinery output.
-Ultimately, the Act seeks recommendations for encouraging increased domestic refining capacity.
+The REFINER Act mandates the Secretary of Energy to direct the National Petroleum Council to produce a comprehensive report on the state and future of U.S. petrochemical refineries.
+This report must examine their role in energy security, analyze capacity expansion opportunities, assess risks, and identify policies impacting refinery capacity.
+Ultimately, the goal is to provide recommendations to Congress on encouraging increased domestic refining capacity.